Two Can Travel

 • The Myanmar Tourist eVisa is valid for 90 days after the issue date.
 Within this period, you can travel to Myanmar for 28 days maximum.

 • The Myanmar Business eVisa is valid for 90 days after the issue date.
-Within this period, you can travel to Myanmar for for 70 days maximum.
+Within this period, you can travel to Myanmar for 70 days maximum.

 Some Important Myanmar eVisa Rules and Requirements